 IRONMAN Triathlon X-Class 410 Recumbent Bike Price

 This is not a cheap bike, but you do get a number of good features included in the price that you don’t get with lower pried recumbent exercise bikes.
 You get an adjustable backrest, pre-set workout programs, bluetooth compatibility and a fitness App for tracking and managing your workouts and easy seat adjustments.

 It is possible to get much of that with bikes costing under $500 (except for the adjustable backrest or workable App) it just isn’t as well done.
 So, you may want to check out the Schwinn 270 or Nautilus R616 as a lower priced alternatives.
 You can also use a heart rate strap with these (needs to be bought separately) that you can’t with the X-Class 410

-When I checked pricing Amazon had the best pricing deal with it qualifying for Prime and free shipping.
+When I checked Amazon it qualified for Prime and free shipping.

 The range of resistance from easy to hard means the bike is suitable for all levels of fitness from beginners to advanced users looking for tough challenges.

 You get plenty of help to stay motivated and on track with the console including 22 different programs to provide the guidance and variety needed to keep you interested.

 The seat is well designed for comfort and the backrest adjustment will help to get it just right.
 It provides good support for the lower back with included cushion and the three different angle settings to get it closer to the optimum for your needs.